fhcwcsy/anki-autolookup/README.md

 - `_invoke(self)`

-This method connect with anki API and check if there is any mistake.
+This method connects with anki API and check if there is any mistake.
 If not, put the response in the attribute `_response`.

 	Args: